PegliOne/Project-0-Tic-Tac-Toe-Game/README.md

 * Host game on GitHub pages and add the link on GitHub
 * Commit updated version to GitHub and edit readme file

-### Step Three - optional stuff
+### Step Three - features included
-* Add bonus functionality to JavaScript files (keeping tracking of rounds, letting players choose tokens and select custom board sizes)
+* Add bonus functionality to JavaScript files (keeping tracking of rounds, letting players choose counters)
-* Add local storage and networked multipler (if I can figure that stuff out!)
+* Add local storage and networked multipler
-* Add an AI opponent (probably not going to happen honestly)
-* Commit updated version to GitHub and edit readme file
+* Commit updated version to GitHub, deploy on Firebase and edit readme file

+### Step Three - intended features not included
+* The option to use images as counters (current version only allows the use of text)
+* The option to select different board sizes (this seemed like it would require too many changes to the current code)
+* AI opponents (I honestly didn't think I'd be able to pull that off)

 ### Step Four
 * Re-read all code and look for opportunities for to remove redundancies and optimise